Background and History

 What is Community Legal Services of Mid-Florida?

-Community Legal Services of Mid-Florida (CLSMF) is the primary provider of free legal aid for low to moderate income residents in Central Florida.
-Since 1966, we have provided legal assistance and advocacy to help the people of Central Florida obtain the basic necessities of life: food, shelter, health care, safety and education.
-We are continually striving to increase access to justice and empower vulnerable communities through legal advocacy and education.
+Community Legal Services of Mid-Florida (CLSMF) is a nonprofit law firm striving to remove barriers to justice by empowering vulnerable communities through legal advocacy.
+As the primary provider of free legal aid for low to moderate income residents in Central Florida, we help individuals obtain the basic necessities of life: food, shelter, health care, safety, and education.

 Where are we located?

-CLSMF has approximately 90 lawyers, advocates and support staff who work in 8 offices serving 12 counties in Central Florida: Brevard, Citrus, Flagler, Hernando, Lake, Marion, Orange, Osceola, Putnam, Seminole, Sumter and Volusia.
+CLSMF has approximately 90 lawyers, advocates, and support staff who work in 10 offices serving 12 counties in Central Florida: Brevard, Citrus, Flagler, Hernando, Lake, Marion, Orange, Osceola, Putnam, Seminole, Sumter, and Volusia.
 Click here for directions to each of our offices.

 How we help the people of Central Florida

-Our lawyers, paralegals and advocates provide free legal aid helping more than 30,000 people of Central Florida each year.
+Our lawyers, paralegals and advocates provide free legal aid helping more than 20,000 people in Central Florida each year.
 We provide legal aid and advice on a variety of issues including:

 - Children and Education